sourcenetwork/defradb/docs/cli/defradb.md

 ```
       --allowed-origins stringArray   List of origins to allow for CORS requests
   -h, --help                          help for defradb
+      --keyring-backend string        Keyring backend to use.
+Options are file or system (default "file")
+      --keyring-namespace string      Service name to use when using the system backend (default "defradb")
+      --keyring-path string           Path to store encrypted keys when using the file backend (default "keys")
       --log-format string             Log format to use.
 Options are text or json (default "text")
       --log-level string              Log level to use.
 Options are debug, info, error, fatal (default "info")
       --log-no-color                  Disable colored log output